Income scheme for law firm breaches Part IVA

 - Whether section 63(2) applies to reduce the dutiable value of the property by the value of the transferee’s proportionate entitlement to the dutiable property, or by their proportionate entitlement to the estate as a whole.

-The Court held that section 63(2) provides that where a transfer of dutiable property is made by the executors of an estate to a beneficiary, pursuant to an agreement between beneficiaries of the estate to vary the distributions that would otherwise be made under the will, the dutiable value of the property is to be reduced by the transferee beneficiary’s proportionate entitlement to the dutiable property, rather than their proportionate entitlement to the estate as a whole.
+The Tribunal held that section 63(2) provides that where a transfer of dutiable property is made by the executors of an estate to a beneficiary, pursuant to an agreement between beneficiaries of the estate to vary the distributions that would otherwise be made under the will, the dutiable value of the property is to be reduced by the transferee beneficiary’s proportionate entitlement to the dutiable property, rather than their proportionate entitlement to the estate as a whole.

 - Whether the application of section 63 is limited to commercial transactions.